 Is it possible that the golf course is the most perfect environment to get to know someone else?
 What other sport allows you five hours on the same day to see each other when you’re at your best and not so best?
 What other sport (almost) fully accepts women as equal participants?
 What other sport gives both sexes, playing along side of each other, real equality at playing that sport?
 With the notion that men and women could enjoy each other’s company while playing a fun sport on a level playing field, the American Singles Golf Association (ASGA) was born.

 Necessity - the Mother of Invention

-One day, in September of 1992, the two were out playing golf, when Alsop was attracted to a female foursome on the opposite fairway.
+One day, in September of 1992, the two were out playing golf, when Alsop began flirting with a female foursome on the opposite fairway.
 And then the idea struck him: why not start a singles club for people who play golf?

 They talked with a number of courses and put some time into developing some ideas about the club.
 A number of signs were placed around town advertising an organizational meeting.
 A few weeks later, Tom and David, and four other golfers, gathered in a restaurant in Charlotte, North Carolina and officially formed the Charlotte Singles Golf Association.
 Within two years, the membership had grown to 175 members.
 Tom Alsop served for two years as its first president and David Dalton found Ms. Right and headed off into the sunset.

 Drawing from this success, Alsop formed ASGA in 1996 and began a national publicity campaign to let people know that there were alternatives to bars and nightclubs.

 In a matter of 24 months, 4000+ people had called in to inquire about forming or joining a local chapter.
 By April, 1998, nineteen chapters had been set-up throughout the United States.
 By the end of 2014, over 40,000 had joined in over 70 chapters.